smecsia/smartfox-testing/README.md

 First you need to setup the environment to use Maven as a builder for your SmartFox server extension.
 You can follow [this tutorial](http://smecsia.me/blog/74/Developing+the+extension+for+Smartfox+server+using+Maven%2C+Spring%2C+Hibernate+and+Kundera) to see how to do it.
+Or you can start with [this example](https://github.com/smecsia/smartfox-extension-example).
 Then you need to add the following repository and dependency to your pom.xml:

 ```xml
     <!-- ... -->